mgreenw/JumboSmash/src/server/docs/conversations/read-message.md

 NOTE: System messages SHOULD BE READ in order to remove the badge for that conversation.
 However, they will not show up as a read receipt for the other user.

+ANOTHER NOTE: Reading a system message will read the previous message sent by the match.

 **URL** : `/api/conversations/:matchUserId/messages/:messageId`

 **Method** : `PATCH`